vaibhavj07/RapidSQL/README.md

 # RapidSQL
- Rapid SQL Foundation to brushup SQL
+ Rapid SQL Foundation to brushup SQL , using HackerRank challenges